vilarone/ng2-electron-builder/README.md

 Deployed and Tested under Win10.
 If you wish to collaborate test with other OS-Platforms.

-This project is under development for itnergrating the new angular updates and include pro tips.
+This project is under development for integrating the new angular updates and include pro tips.

 The angular-cli is now in beta, this project too.